ValtsS/anntenas/10-15m/4+3/readme.md

 ![IMG-20250525-WA0015](adjustable.jpg)

+This connection also had a screw added after final adjustments to improve rigidity of the connection.

 Shelf made from old aluminum door frame:

 ![shelf](shelf.jpg)Feed line is built from two pipes and fed from 10m element side (this shown to give better performance on 10m):